ludovig/webgl2fundamentals/README.md

 ### WebGL2Fundamentals
 My personal take on great tutorial https://webgl2fundamentals.org

+For textures loading, or testing on a mobile phone, a web server is mandatory.\
+The command `python -m http.server`, at the root of the project, will do it.

 Status:

 - [x] Fundamentals
   - [x] Fundamentals
   - [x] How it works

+- [ ] Image Processing
+  - [ ] Image Processing

 - [x] 2D translation, rotation, scale, matrix math
   - [x] 2D translation